amyspeed/COVID-19/README.md

 # COVID-19
-A dashboard for charts and maps displaying live COVID-19 Statistics
+An analytics dashboard with live COVID-19 Statistics

 Created as a fun front end project during the Austin, TX "Shelter-in-place" order.